 Costs we incur in the initial research phase for new projects (which may relate to vehicle models, vehicle platforms, powertrains or technology) are expensed as incurred and reported as Research and development costs.
 Costs we incur for product development are capitalized and recognized as intangible assets if and when the following two conditions are both satisfied: (i) development expenditures can be measured reliably and (ii) the technical feasibility of the project, and the anticipated volumes and pricing indicate it is probable that the development expenditures will generate future economic benefits.
 Capitalized development expenditures include all costs that may be directly attributed to the development process.
-Such capitalized development expenditures are amortized on a straight-line basis commencing from start of production over the expected economic useful life of the product developed, and such amortization is recognized and reported as Research and development costs in our Consolidated Income Statement.
-If vehicle production is planned to be terminated prior to the expected end date, amortization of capitalized development expenditures is accelerated over the remaining useful economic life of that vehicle model or platform.
-If vehicle production is terminated in the current period, all unamortized capitalized development expenditures are expensed during that period.
+Such capitalized development expenditures are amortized on a straight-line basis commencing from start of production over the expected economic useful life of the product developed and based on an end date that we estimate to correspond to the end of the useful life of such product, we recognize and report such amortization as Research and development costs in our Consolidated Income Statement.
+Any changes in the expected end date of vehicle production (extensions, accelerations or terminations) result in a prospective change in the period over which the asset is amortized.